Channel strips - powerful tool or utter folly?

 Well I've heard a fair few multitrack recordings in my time and I can tell you exactly what can go wrong.
 Using a bit of EQ isn't usually a problem but using compression certainly can be.
 Compression can be wonderful, but it can create all kinds of distortions and 'messed-aboutness'.
 You can always compress during mixing, but you can't take away compression that has already been applied.

-Get compression exactly right in the channel strip and the mix engineer has part of his job already done that he would have preferred to do himself.
+Get compression exactly right in the channel strip and the mix engineer has part of his or her job already done that he would have preferred to do himself/herself.
 Get it wrong and the mix engineer will curse you because he now has to mix with one hand tied behind his back.